Setting goals is a great way to stay motivated to enjoy all the benefits of riding your bike.

-Say you want to ride 100 miles by March 31, and you set the goal on January 1.
-You could make a smaller goal, like riding 30 miles in January.
-This will show you how far you have come, keep you on track with the longer term goal, and give you a chance to celebrate a milestone on your way.
+Say you want to ride 100 km by March 31, and you set the goal on January 1.
+You could make a smaller goal, like riding 30 km in January.
+This will show you how far you have come, keep you on track with the longer term goal and give you a chance to celebrate a milestone on your way.

 This might seem a bit scary at first but sharing a goal makes you more likely to achieve it.

 There’s a lot of research to support the idea of having a training partner and accountability buddies.
-Sharing your goal could take many forms, from telling a partner or co-worker, actually doing it with another rider, posting it on social media.
-Posting your goal to social media is really easy, just tap the share button on your goal and it will generate a post for you!
+Sharing your goal could take many forms, from telling a partner or co-worker, actually doing it with another rider to posting it on social media.
+Posting your goal to social media is really easy, just tap the share button on your goal and it will generate s post for you.

 Try setting your own goals and sharing them.
 We can’t wait to see them and cheer you on!